wysh3/perplexity-mcp-zerver/README.md

 Thanks DaInfernalCoder:
 - [DaInfernalCoder/perplexity-researcher-mcp](https://github.com/DaInfernalCoder/perplexity-researcher-mcp)

-## Contributing
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/fooBar`)
-3. Commit your changes (`git commit -am 'Add some fooBar'`)
-4. Push to the branch (`git push origin feature/fooBar`)
-5. Create a new Pull Request

 ## Disclaimer
 This project is intended for educational and research purposes only.
 The author does not endorse or encourage any unauthorized automation of web services.
 Use responsibly!